 What is skin of colour?

 ‘Skin of colour’ is a subjective term used to refer to a natural skin pigmentation ‘darker’ than white (ie, brown or black skin).
-When compared against a graded assessment of skin colour, such as the Fitzpatrick phototypes, skin of colour may refer to skin classified as type IV or higher .
+When compared against a graded assessment of skin colour, such as as the Fitzpatrick phototypes, skin of colour may refer to skin classified as type IV or higher .
 In some contexts, skin of colour is also used to describe the skin of different non-white ethnic groups, including those of African, Asian, South American, Pacific Island, Maori, Middle Eastern, and Hispanic descent .
+See ethnic dermatology.

 Who gets melanoma?

 Melanoma may develop in any skin type, but it is most commonly seen in those with light coloured skin.
-Conversely, darker skin colour is associated with a reduced risk of developing melanoma .
+Conversely, a darker skin colour is associated with a reduced risk of developing melanoma .
 This trend is evident when comparing the rates of melanoma seen in diverse ethnic groups predisposed to different skin colours.